Headteacher 'deeply saddened' at death of 3 pupils in fatal crash

 A community is in 'shock' after three teenage boys died in a fatal crash in Hayes on Friday night (January 26).

-The boys named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh Mcgunniess, 16, were all students at The Harefield Academy in Uxbridge.
+The boys named by police as Harry Louis Rice, 17, George Toby Wilkinson, 16 and Josh McGuinness, 16, were all students at The Harefield Academy in Uxbridge.

 They died following a collision with a black Audi A5 in Shepiston Lane at around 8.41pm on Friday.